DoctorWkt/MMU09/Docs/design.md

 The CPLD implements a user/kernel (unprivileged/privileged) mode bit.
 This is flipped to kernel mode when the 6809's `BS` line goes high (when the 6809 is loading the vector to handle an interrupt or SWI instruction).

-In user mode, the whole 64K of address space is RAM except the top 256 bytes at `$FFxx` which is ROM.
-However, when in kernel mode, the top 32K of address space is ROM, except an area for I/O devices at `$FExx` and the existing ROM area at `$FFxx`.
+In user mode, the whole 64K of address space is RAM except the top 256 bytes at `$FF00 - $FFFF` which is ROM.

+When in kernel mode, addresses `$FE00 - $FEFF` become an area for performing I/O and manipulating the page table entries.
+And, once in kernel mode, one of the I/O locations toggles the mapping of nearly 32K more of ROM from addresses `$8000 - $FDFF`.

-This memory layout provides each process with nearly 64K of memory, but allows the kernel to reside in nearly 32K of ROM.
-Only the kernel can access the I/O devices, because they only get memory-mapped in kernel mode.
+This memory layout provides each process with nearly 64K of RAM memory and prevents processes from doing I/O or changing the page table entries directly.
+It also allows the kernel to reside in nearly 32K of ROM.
+Only the kernel in ROM can access the I/O devices because they only get memory-mapped when in kernel mode.

 ![address map table](addressmap.png)

-A user process can transition to kernel mode by executing one of the `SWI` instructions, but this causes the CPU to jump to a handler for the instruction.
-This will be in the top 32K of memory and, because the SWI causes a kernel transition, can only be handled by the operating system in ROM.
+A user process can transition to kernel mode by executing one of the `SWI` instructions.
+This causes the CPU to jump to the handler for the relevant instruction which is in the top 256 bytes of memory.
+This also enables the 256 byte I/O area at `$FE00 - $FEFF`.
+This initial SWI handler can then enable the rest of the 32K of ROM by tickling the I/O location `$FE50`.

-To get from kernel mode back to user mode, one of the I/O memory locations in `$FExx` toggles the user/kernel setting back to user mode.
-Just before the operating system `RTI`s back to a process, it will toggle back to user mode.
+To get from kernel mode back to user mode, the operating system jumps up to the top 256 bytes of ROM.
+From here, it can hide the 32K ROM by tickling the I/O location `$FE50` and hide the I/O area by tickling I/O memory location `$FE60`.
+Then the operating system can return from interrupt and go back to the code running in user mode.

 ## The MMU